metaliuyong/LearnQt/README.md

 # LearnQt
-Coding Examples of Qt Tutorial.
+This repository consists of Qt tutorial examples which have appeared in my learning process.